mksipe/Shell-Script-Lib/README.md

 Thank you @Blizzo for allowing a portion of your shell and configuration software to be used in this program.
 (Origional Source: https://github.com/Blizzo/tools)

 Thank you @i80and for allowing your perl repository software to be used in this program.
 (Origional Source: https://github.com/i80and/ubuntu-linux-grsecurity)

-## Contact Information
->Creator

-Here is my contact information for support on this project.

-Email: masonsipe0513@gmail.com